Ushinbuy/FDM-Slicers-post-processing/README.md

 `; LA value M572 D0 S0.08`

 , where `M572 D0` - Linear Advance command for youre printer system.
-In RRF it is `M572 D0`, for Marlin it is `M900`, for Repitier it is `TODO()`.
+In RRF it is `M572 D0`, for Marlin it is `M900`, for Repitier it is `M233`.
 The `S0.08` is the value of Linaear Advance.

 <img src = pictures/LA_PS_01.png>

+2. In "Print Settings -> Output oprions -> Output file" set "Verboose G-code"

-2. In "Print Settings -> Output oprions -> Post-processing scripts" add
+3. In "Print Settings -> Output oprions -> Post-processing scripts" add

 `/Users/user/Scripts/LA.sh -ps;`